MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-outlook.md

 1. While you're viewing an email, [open the Field Service add-in](flw-outlook-get-started.md#open-the-field-service-add-in).
 If the email was previously used to create a work order using Copilot, a message displays with a link to the work order.

-1. On the Home tab, select **Create work order from email**.
+1. On the **Home** tab, select **Create work order from email**.

    :::image type="content" source="media/fsp-copilot-tab.png" alt-text="Field Service Outlook pane showing Home tab":::

-   If the email doesn't meet Microsoft Responsible AI guidelines, Copilot display an error.
+   If the email doesn't meet Microsoft Responsible AI guidelines, Copilot displays an error.
 [Create the work order manually](#create-a-work-order-manually).

 1. Review the work order to ensure all AI-generated content is accurate.